Caligatio/jsSHA/README.md

 Instantiate a new jsSHA object with the desired hash type, input type, and options as parameters.
 The hash type can be one of SHA-1, SHA-224, SHA3-224, SHA-256, SHA3-256, SHA-384, SHA3-384, SHA-512, SHA3-512, SHAKE128, or SHAKE256.
-The input type can be one of HEX, TEXT, B64, BYTES, or ARRAYBUFFER.
+The input type can be one of HEX, TEXT, B64, BYTES, ARRAYBUFFER, or UINT8ARRAY.
 You can then stream in input using the `update` object function, calling it multiple times if needed.
-Finally, simply call `getHash` with the output type as a parameter (B64, HEX, BYTES, or ARRAYBUFFER).
+Finally, simply call `getHash` with the output type as a parameter (B64, HEX, BYTES, ARRAYBUFFER, or UINT8ARRAY).
 Example to calculate the SHA-512 of "This is a test":

     var shaObj = new jsSHA("SHA-512", "TEXT");
     shaObj.update("This is a ");